Piegan Blackfeet

 After their homelands were divided by the nations of Canada and the United States of America making boundaries between them, the Piegan people were forced to sign treaties with one of those two countries, settle in reservations on one side or the other of the border, and be enrolled in one of two government-like bodies sanctioned by North American nation-states.
-These two successor groups are the Blackfeet Nation, a federally recognized tribe in northwestern Montana, U.S., and the Piikani Nation, a recognized "band" in Alberta, Canada.
+These two successor groups are the Blackfeet Nation, a federally recognized tribe in northwestern Montana, U.S., and the Piikani Nation, a recognized band government in Alberta, Canada.

 Today many Piegan live with the Blackfeet Nation with tribal headquarters in Browning, Montana.
-There were 32,234 Blackfeet recorded in the 1990 United States Census.
+There were 32,234 Blackfeet recorded in the 1990 United States census.
 In 2010 the US Census reported 105,304 persons who identified as Blackfeet ("alone" or "in combination" with one or more races and/or tribes.)

 Terminology

-The Piegan (also known as the Pikuni, Pikani, and Piikáni) are one of the three original tribes of the Blackfoot Confederacy (a "tribe" here refers to an ethnic or cultural group with a shared name and identity).
-The Piegan are closely related to the Kainai Nation (also known as the "Blood Tribe"), and the Siksika Nation (also called the "Blackfoot Nation"); together they are sometimes collectively referred to as "the Blackfoot" or "the Blackfoot Confederacy".
-Ethnographic literature most commonly uses "Blackfoot people", and Canadian Blackfoot people use the singular Blackfoot.
+The Piegan (also known as the Pikuni, Piikuni, Piikani, and Piikáni) are one of the three original tribes of the Blackfeet Confederacy (a "tribe" here refers to an ethnic or cultural group with a shared name and identity).
+The Piegan are closely related to the Kainai Nation (also known as the "Blood Tribe"), and the Siksika Nation (also called the "Blackfeet Nation"); together they are sometimes collectively referred to as "the Blackfoot" or "the Blackfoot Confederacy".
+Ethnographic literature most commonly uses "Blackfeet people", and Canadian Blackfeet people use the singular Blackfeet.